VivaAB/ada-template-website-sickada/6-study_last_minute.md

 We observe a noticeable drop in viewership during the summer months, followed by peaks just before and after the summer break.
 Interestingly, even though this channel didn't release any new videos in 2018, the viewership still followed this distinct pattern, suggesting that people actively seek out older videos during this time.

 While there is some evidence of seasonal trends in the upload and consumption of educational content, particularly around the school year for academic videos, the patterns are not consistent across all years or content types.
-Interestingly, the edutainment videos did not show strong evidence of seasonality suggesting that audiences consistently seek accessible and engaging information at all time !
+Remarkably, the edutainment videos did not show strong evidence of seasonality suggesting that audiences consistently seek accessible and engaging information at all time !